photon1503/az-native/labs/lab-04/readme.md

-# Lab 04 - Stateful Microservices using Azure Functions
+# Lab 04 - Stateful Microservices using Azure Durable Entities

 In this lab you will create a stateful microservice using Azure Functions.
 The microservice will be used to create a customer account using a functional approach.
 It will offer the following operations: